serverless/serverless/docs/providers/aws/events/sns.md

       - sns: arn:xxx
 ```

-Or with intrinsic cloud formation function like `Fn::Join` or `Fn::GetAtt`,
+Or with intrinsic CloudFormation function like `Fn::Join` or `Fn::GetAtt`.

 ```yml
 functions: